top of page

 About the Study

-The WHALABY will be recruiting children with blindness, low vision, or visual impairment for a project designed to understand their experiences in daily life and how these experiences impact their health and well-being.
+The WHALABY project involves us recruiting children with blindness, low vision, or visual impairment for a project designed to understand their experiences in daily life and how these experiences impact their health and well-being.
 More information about the study is available here.

 About the Advisory Board